Ram-Ram007/monolithic_app/README.md

 ```
 - Open http://localhost:5173
 - The UI proxies API calls to `localhost:7001` automatically
+  - Login first with the credentials in your backend `.env`

 ### Development Notes
 - UI and API are independent; run both in parallel